 If statistics are to be believed, three weeks ago 45% of you reading this will have made New Years Resolutions.

 For those of you wondering, I personally have not made New Year's Resolutions.
 Why?
-I feel that often New Years Resolutions are made based on whim and instinct rather than clarity of thought, focus, and realistic, ongoing commitment.
+It is not (like Calvin - >) because of a belief that I am perfect in my current state.
+It is more related to my feeling that often New Years Resolutions are made based on whim and instinct rather than clarity of thought, focus, and realistic, ongoing commitment.

 So what do I do instead?
 I reset.

 The reset phase is a vital one in our Team Alchemy Life Cycle.
 It is an essential ingredient to ensure that teams, and individuals in teams, can grow in a strong and healthy manner.
 Applied and executed properly, the reset phase of the life cycle approach will nurture a productive collaborative spirit amongst the team and its members towards development and performance improvement and ensure a fulfilling (work) life together.